Ebola Spreads amid Violence in the Democratic Republic of Congo, and U.S. Role Remains Limited

 U.S. Support Continues, Though Limited and Restricted

 The U.S., along with other countries, continues to contribute to the response, providing technical assistance and expertise along with funding and other support.
-Direct engagement from U.S. personnel has been curtailed due to the security situation, with U.S. officials pulling Centers for Disease Control and Prevention (CDC) staff back from the front lines of the response over safety concerns.
-Reportedly, about a dozen U.S. personnel comprise a Disaster Assistance Response Team in country – including staff from the U.S. Agency for International Development (USAID) and CDC – but are based in the capital Kinshasa about 1,000 miles from the epicenter of the outbreak.
-Other CDC workers have deployed to WHO headquarters, as well as to neighboring countries such as Uganda to assist in their preparedness and response activities should the virus cross borders.
+Direct engagement in the response in affected communities by U.S. personnel has been curtailed due to the security situation.
+Citing safety concerns, U.S. officials have decided to keep Centers for Disease Control and Prevention (CDC) and other staff away from the front lines of the response.
+Currently, there are a number of US personnel in the country as part of a Disaster Assistance Response Team, including over a dozen CDC employees, most of whom are based in the capital Kinshasa – about 1,000 miles from the epicenter of the outbreak.
+Other CDC workers have deployed to WHO headquarters, and to neighboring countries such as Uganda to assist in preparedness and response activities should the virus cross borders.

-Given ongoing transmission and interruptions to the response, some experts have made repeated calls for increased U.S. engagement, including returning CDC staff to affected areas to assist more directly and ramping up political pressure to mount an effort to reduce the violence in the affected regions.
-So far though, there is little indication that the USG will deviate from its current policy of keeping U.S. personnel out of those regions, especially in light of the increased risk of violence in the post-election period.
-Little information is being provided by the U.S. government about its strategy for the Ebola response in DRC going forward, particularly regarding if and how it might change with a large increase in cases or if Ebola transitions to a long-term problem in a region that remains inaccessible for U.S. personnel.
-Further exacerbating the lack of communication about and attention to the events in DRC is the ongoing partial U.S. government shutdown – now going on more than 26 days.
-While it has not directly affected responders yet, it could have snowballing negative effects the longer it continues.
+Given ongoing transmission, growing numbers of cases, and continued interruptions to the response, outside experts have made repeated calls for increased U.S. engagement, including returning CDC staff to affected areas to assist more directly and ramping up political pressure to mount an effort to reduce the violence in the affected regions.
+So far though, there is little indication that the US government will deviate from its current policy of keeping U.S. personnel out of those regions.
+Little information is being provided by the U.S. government about its strategy for the Ebola response in DRC going forward, though there are indications that a new U.S. effort is being planned to address the affected communities’ mistrust in response.
+Some in Congress are concerned that expanding support for Ebola in DRC may be restricted by existing U.S. laws that place limits on assistance to countries linked to human trafficking, and have introduced legislation to clear the way on any such impediments.

-For its part, WHO believes it can work effectively with its existing partners, even without the presence of the US in the affected provinces, to contain the outbreak.
-Still, the security situation that has driven the spread of this outbreak shows no sign of abating and those leading the response estimate it will take at least 6 more months to contain it.
+Earlier this year, WHO had stated it believed it could work effectively with its existing partners, even without the presence of the US in the affected provinces, to contain the outbreak.
+Most recently, though, WHO officials have sounded much more concerned about the state of the outbreak, with the WHO Director-General saying he is “profoundly worried” and asking for additional support from the U.S. and other donors.
+The security situation that has driven the spread of this outbreak shows no sign of abating and those leading the response estimate it will take many more months to contain it even under the best of circumstances.
 Despite an increased global capacity to address Ebola generally, the outbreak in DRC remains extremely concerning and has potential to get worse.